 Applications should be sent as early as possible.
 The program starts in September of each year.
 Students are encouraged to apply in sufficient time to meet the scholarship deadlines.
 University Scholarships are available to domestic as well as international students.
 To be successful, applications must receive approval from both the Graduate Committee of the IGHC and the School of Graduate Studies.

 We begin reviewing applications for the Fall session on January 15 each year.
 After January 15th, applications will continue to be considered until space in the program is filled.
 Applicants who submit their complete applications before January 15th will receive notifications of acceptance or rejection by the end of February.
-Late applications will be considered after the first round of offers has been sent out.
-Please note that we do not admit students for sessions beginning in January.
+Please note that we admit students to begin the program in September only.

 The program is available to both full-time and part-time students.
 Part-time students usually complete one course per semester to finish within two years.
 Courses are 13 weeks and students must attend one three hour seminar on campus per course per week (summer courses have more hours per week, but run over 6 weeks only).
 Few courses will be taught in the evenings; if you cannot attend daytime classes you will not be able to complete the degree.
 Please note that we are unable to provide financial support or teaching assistantships (TA-ships) for part-time students.